Neurodiversity Celebration Week: Darya Chernikhova

 Do you have any role models, if so, who?

-I don't have heroes, but I do admire aspects of certain people.
-If I see someone being inventive or kind, I'll want to be like them in that regard.
-I met Glenn Seaborg once (a physicist who discovered many new elements and isotopes, and has element 106 named after him).
-He gave a talk to our student group, and he was so kind.
-It postponed my undergraduate burnout by a year.
-I also met Eartha Kitt after a concert (a brilliant performer and US Civil Rights activist).
-She was powerful and magnetic.
-Dr David Vaughan got me into corals and is a force of nature and can-do action.
+I don't have heroes, but I do admire aspects of people.
+If I see a person be inventive or kind, I'll want to be like them in that regard.
+I met Glenn Seaborg once (element 106 is named after him).
+He gave a talk to our student group and he was so kind – it postponed my undergraduate burnout.
+I got to meet Eartha Kit after a concert (a brilliant performer and US Civil Rights activist).
+She was powerful, magnetic.
+Dr David Vaughan got me into corals and is a force of nature with a ‘can-do' attitude.
 My friend, Carrie Hawks, makes animated short films that talk so well about difficult topics.
 My friend, Sky, develops software for good causes.
-People in citizen science; people who do wonderful things without institutional support – I'd like to be like them.
+People in citizen science, people who do wonderful things without institutional support.
+I'd like to be like them.

 Could you tell us why you decided to join the Society and become a Champion?